- What materials do you use?

 Primarily we ship via LTL freight/ enclosed van.
 What this means is that a big truck will deliver your doors in a crate.
 As an option they can deliver with a lift gate, meaning they will set it on the street.
 Usually items that are larger than 8' can not fit on a lift gate.
 This means that it is nice to have dock or forklift to unload the delivery truck.
 If this isn't an option, you will need to make arrangements with us before shipping.
 You need to be prepared to unpack the crate and move heavy doors by hand or have a forklift to unload and move the crate.
 Of course this varies depending on the size of your order.

 We build a reinforced wood box for each shipment.
 Your order is tightly and carefully packaged in this wood crate.
 You will unscrew this box to access the contents when you receive it.
+Most single door orders, though, are shipped in a heavy duty cardboard box.

 We don’t live close to you (Idaho), so is shipping going to be a lot?